SpringXy/N1ckArg.github.io/README.md

-      "beautiful": "what I feel that I don't deserve to be called as..", "dream": "What I dream of quite often is with being able to not be scared of smiling or laughing", "tired": "sometimes I feel I need melatonin...", };
+      "beautiful": "what I feel that I don't deserve to be called as..", "dream": "What I dream of quite often is with being able to not be scared of smiling or laughing", "tired": "sometimes I feel I need melatonin...", "forgotten": "Every single time I talk with the people I care about and don't giving an actual f*** about what I say or do...makes me wonder if I'm just annoying them...then why they are keeping someone like me around...if I'm not that needed?...", };

     function checkCode() {